-The Australasian Centre for Corporate Responsibility (ACCR) has filed Shareholder Resolutions to Origin Energy Limited (ASX:ORG), seeking that the company include a climate sensitivity analysis in its audited financial statements
+The Australasian Centre for Corporate Responsibility (ACCR) has withdrawn its shareholder resolutions calling for Origin Energy to include a 1.5°C climate change sensitivity analysis in its 2023 financial statements, after Origin agreed to deliver this information.

 This page contains the resolutions and supporting statements.